Getting your Trinity Audio player ready...

 Then they hurried off.

-Weird Nikki took advantage of the distraction and yelled to Jammer and Hellie inside the restroom.
+Weird Nikki took advantage of the distraction and yelled a soft warning to Jammer and Hellie inside the restroom.

 “Are you two done yet?
 Some friendly security guards out here want to talk to Hellie.”